- Clinical Trials

 Genprex’s oncology program is focused on developing new treatments for cancer.
 Our initial therapeutic target is non-small cell lung cancer (NSCLC).

-According to the World Health Organization, lung cancer is the leading cause of cancer deaths worldwide, causing more deaths than breast, colon, kidney, liver, prostate or skin cancers, and lung cancer is one of the most common types of cancer.
-Each year, there are more than 2 million new lung cancer cases and 1.7 million deaths from lung cancer worldwide.
-According to the American Cancer Society’s 2020 report, each year in the United States there are more than 228,000 new cases of lung cancer and more than 135,000 deaths from lung cancer.
-NSCLC represents 84 percent of all lung cancers and has a 24 percent five-year relative survival rate.
-However, according to the National Cancer Institute, 57 percent of lung cancer diagnoses are distant, or have metastasized, and the five-year relative survival rate for distant diagnoses is approximately 5 percent.
+According to the World Health Organization in 2019, lung cancer was the leading cause of cancer deaths worldwide, causing more deaths than colorectal, breast, liver or stomach cancers.
+In the United States, according to the American Cancer Society, it is estimated that in 2021 there will be more than 235,000 new cases of lung cancer and more than 131,000 deaths from this disease.
+The American Society of Clinical Oncology reports that NSCLC represents 84% of all lung cancers and has a 24% five-year survival rate.
+However, according to the National Cancer Institute, 57% of lung cancer diagnoses are distant, or have metastasized, and the five-year relative survival rate for Stage 4 (metastatic) NSCLC is approximately 5%.
+With limited benefit from current therapies, we believe there is a significant unmet medical need for new treatments for NSCLC in the United States and globally, and we believe REQORSA may be suitable for a majority of NSCLC patients.